yongtany/Data-Structures-and-Algorithms/README.md

 - Basic and essential Datasturcture by javascript.
 - Basic algorithm by C.
-- Solve BOJ and SWEA algorithm probelm by C++.
+- Solving BOJ and SWEA algorithm problems by C++.

 Author